Cypher Query Language

 CREATE |

-🚧 | Supported through the native mutation path used by the shell, C API, and Python API |
+✅ | Nodes (single/multi-label) and edges through the mutation path shared by the shell, C API, and Python API |

 SET |

-DELETE |
+DELETE / DETACH DELETE |

 MERGE |